jakewins/crd-missing-type/README.md

 This is a simple clone of the opkit sample project.
-The [Controller](./controller.go) panics if an Added resource is missing TypeMeta.
+The [Controller](./controller.go) gets upset if an Added resource is missing TypeMeta.

 ## How to test